 Moreover, PETG copolyester meets hygiene standards and is harmless to food safety, making it an ideal choice for manufacturing transparent food packaging due to its outstanding transparency.

-As for ABS material, its main application fields are in the automotive and electrical industries.
+As for ABS material, its main application fields are in the automotive components and electrical industries.

 Its strength and heat resistance are broadly utilized in the automotive industry for dashboards, interior trims, and exterior parts.